iamrafiul/yelp-data-explorer/README.md

 > ##### A bit of `networking` in docker
 >
-> Before running the docker compose, let me tell you something.
->
 > If we run multiple Docker containers and want to make communication between them, we need
 > to create network(s) so that the containers know which network to connect for which
 > container.
 Networking in docker is a very important concept as we mostly run multi-container